 If you want a complete system (with frame), see our post about the best paint roller setup (with the frame or cage).
 This post here discuss the roller cover.

 - What surfaces will I paint?

 - Do I care about the stippled look of the dried paint?

-Also, at the bottom is the step-by-step ‘how-to’ and 2 important tips:
+Also, below is the step-by-step ‘how-to’ and these 2 important tips:

 - What is backrolling—(saves paint)